HarvardPL/formulog/docs/01_language_basics.md

 "aloha"
 ```

-You can specify alternate directories to look in using the `factDirs` command
+You can specify alternate directories to look in using the
-line option.
-Every fact directory must have a CSV file for _every_ external
+`-DfactDirs=dir_1,...,dir_N` command line option.
+Every fact directory must
-input relation (the file can be empty).
+have a CSV file for _every_ external input relation (the file can be empty).

 ## Functions